 General requirements for Hold Points, Witness Points and Milestones are specified in Clause 5.2 of MRTS01 Introduction to Technical Specifications.

 The Hold Points, Witness Points and Milestones applicable to this Technical Specification are summarised in Table 4.1.
-There are no Witness Points defined.

 Table 4.1 - Hold Points, Witness Points and Milestones